Engee documentation

 _ Restrictions_

-Sweep mode — pass frequency change mode:q[<br>] Unidirectional (by default) | Bidirectional
+# Sweep mode — frequency change mode

-Parameter Sweep mode determines whether the frequency change is unidirectional or bidirectional, which affects the shape of the changing output frequency (see section Frequency change formation).
+Parameter Sweep mode determines whether the frequency change is unidirectional or bidirectional, which affects the shape of the changing output frequency (see Frequency change formation).
 The table describes the characteristics of unidirectional and bidirectional frequency changes.

-The value of the Sweep mode parameter Frequency change Characteristics
+Parameter value Sweep mode Frequency change Characteristics

 Unidirectional